Cigoler/product-catalog/src/content/products/001-Pac-Man-Switch-Stand.md

 ---
 title: 'Pac Man'
-description: 'Do you not like your plain old Nintendo Switch stand, then jazz it up with our Pokemon decorative stand'
+description: 'Do you not like your plain old Nintendo Switch stand.
+Why not jazz it up with our Pokemon decorative stand'
 category: 'Nintendo Switch Stand'
 tags: [
     'Nintendo',